The Bachelor of Social Work Degree

 The part-time route is designed specifically for people with health and social care experience (voluntary or paid) which include full-time caring responsibilities.
 For full details of admission requirements and the programme, please click here.

-Applications for all three programmes are through UCAS.
+Applications for the three-year and two-year graduate route are via UCAS - click here.
+Applications to the part-time route are via direct entry - click here.
 Due to the heavy demand for the programmess we do not accept late applications.

 Candidates should ensure that the information contained in the application form is complete since failure to provide all relevant information can lead to applications being unsuccessful.
 It is important to emphasise that the personal statement on the UCAS form will be scrutinised for evidence of commitment to Social Work.

 Candidates who meet the initial selection criteria are asked to provide a further 600-word statement regarding their reasons for wishing to pursue a career in Social Work and a panel will assess this.
 Those who meet the required standard will then be called for interview.